crstelli/shoppy-website/README.md

 ## Features

-- Shop products browsing
+- Browse digital and physical products
-- Filter by price range and current status
+- Filter by price range and availability
 - Add items to cart and adjust quantity
-- Full responsive design
+- Fully responsive design
 - Google Login
 - Track your orders
 - Change your default delivery address